YanaChe23/ToDoList/README.md

 All CRUD operations dedicated to tasks are available.
 #####  Upcoming Features
 - User authorization;
-- Multi-user capabilities: store tasks of sevral users.
+- Multi-user capabilities: store tasks of several users.